IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/databricks/workspace/README.md

 - Required: No
 - Type: string

-### Parameter: `privateEndpoints.privateDnsZunoGroupName`
+### Parameter: `privateEndpoints.privateDnsZoneGroupName`

-The name of the private DNS zuno group to create if privateDnsZunoResourceIds were provided.
+The name of the private DNS zone group to create if privateDnsZoneResourceIds were provided.

 - Required: No
 - Type: string

-### Parameter: `privateEndpoints.privateDnsZunoResourceIds`
+### Parameter: `privateEndpoints.privateDnsZoneResourceIds`

-The private DNS zuno groups to associate the private endpoint with.
-A DNS zuno group can support up to 5 DNS zunos.
+The private DNS zone groups to associate the private endpoint with.
+A DNS zone group can support up to 5 DNS zones.

 - Required: No
 - Type: array